silentorb/imp/README.md

 Imp originated as a lower-level counterpart to the MetaHub programming language.
 MetaHub is built ontop of Imp and generates Imp code structures.
 If you use C#, Imp has a useful API for generating and transforming Imp code structures.
 It also sports some nifty templating features.

 Imp is written in C# though may someday bootstrap itself.
-Then Hell will be unleashed and Christ will return.